API References

 "To" => 1

-"be" => 2TextAnalysis.padding_ngram — Methodpadding_ngram(word::Vector{T}, n=1; pad_left=false, pad_right=false, left_pad_symbol="<s>", right_pad_symbol ="</s>") where { T <: AbstractString}padding _ngram is used to pad both left and right of sentence and out putting ngrmas of order n
+padding_ngram(word::Vector{T}, n=1; pad_left=false, pad_right=false, left_pad_symbol="<s>", right_pad_symbol="</s>") where {T <: AbstractString}Pad both left and right sides of a sentence and output n-grams of order n.

 Example